Charley Parkhurst: 1868 vote, legacy, and honors

 The Santa Cruz Sentinel of October 17, 1868, lists Charles Darkey Parkhurst on the official poll list for the election of 1868.
 There is no record that Parkhurst actually cast a vote.

 Parkhurst has been variously interpreted as either a woman using a persona to be able to work and have freedoms that were not allowed for women during that time, or a transgender man or other figure in trans history.
 If Parkhurst did vote in 1868, he may have been the first person of the female sex to vote in a presidential election in California.
 Local legend and Parkhurst's gravestone claims that Parkhurst was "the first woman to vote in the U.S." and the fire station in Soquel, California, has a plaque reading:

-The first ballot by a woman in an American presidential election was cast on this site November 3, 1868, by Charlotte (Charley) Parkhurst who masqueraded as a man for much of her life.
+The first ballot by a woman in an American presidential election was cast on this site November 3, 1868 by Charlotte (Charlie) Parkhurst who masqueraded as a man for much of her life.
 She was a stagecoach driver in the mother lode country during the gold rush days and shot and killed at least one bandit.
 In her later years she drove a stagecoach in this area.
 She died in 1879.
-Not until then was she found to be female.
-She is buried in Watsonville at the pioneer cemetery.
+Not until then was she found to be a woman.
+She is buried in Watsonville.

 In 1955, the Pajaro Valley Historical Association erected a monument at Parkhurst's grave, which reads:

 In 2007, the Santa Cruz County Redevelopment Agency oversaw the completion of the Parkhurst Terrace Apartments, named for the stagecoach driver and located a mile along the old stage route from the place of his death.